nikitavoloboev/data/docs/philosophy/effective-altruism.md

 # Effective altruism

-Effective altruism to me essentially means thinking about how I can maximize the good value of my work.
+Effective altruism to me essentially means thinking about how I can maximize the good value of my work & [assets I own](../economy/investing.md).
 On high level, I just try to build [ideas](../ideas/ideas.md) that impact my life directly and hope it resonates to many others.

 ## Notes